kubero-dev/phpmyadmin/README.md

+> This repository os not maintained any more i favor for the image from linuxserver.io
+>
+> `docker pull lscr.io/linuxserver/phpmyadmin`

 # phpmyadmin docker image

 This repository contains the Dockerfile for the phpmyadmin image.
 It's goal is to provide a easy to run phpmyadmin instance in a kubernetes cluster.